 - Salary sacrificing for employees.
 If you can arrange for your employer to direct some of your before-tax salary to superannuation as contributions, your super fund deducts 15 cents in the dollar, rather than the government imposing your marginal tax rate on that income, which can be up to 49 % (including 2 % Medicare levy, for the 2016/2017 year) and up to 47% (45% plus 2% Medicare levy) for the 2017/2018 year.
 This type of arrangement is known as salary sacrificing.
 The employer will receive a tax deduction for this contribution — your employer would also have received a tax deduction if the contribution amount had been paid as cash salary.

 - Tax-deductible contributions for self-employed or non-employed, and from 1 July 2017, available to employees too.You can make concessional contributions, more commonly known as tax-deductible contributions, if you are self-employed or not working.
 You are also eligible to make this type of contribution if you are employed, but you receive less than 10% of your total assessable income (plus reportable employer super contributions, plus reportable fringe benefits) from an employer.
 A 15% contributions tax is deducted from any superannuation contribution that has been claimed as a tax deduction.
-Note that the 10% income test for partially employed individuals seeking to claim a tax deduction for a super contribution, will no longer apply from 1 July 2017 (see SuperGuide article Employees can make tax-deductible super contributions from July 2017).
+Note that the 10% income test for partially employed individuals seeking to claim a tax deduction for a super contribution, will no longer apply from 1 July 2017 (see SuperGuide article Employees can now make tax-deductible super contributions (since July 2017)).

 For more information on concessional contributions see SuperGuide article Super concessional (before-tax) contributions: 2017/2018 survival guide.